korewatori/torrent-parser/README.md

 This script can generate a file list for a torrent, in order of either alphabetical, smallest file first or largest file first.

-Sizes of the files in the torrent are displayed in (bytes/KB/MB/GB/TB) in brackets next to the path of the file
+Sizes of the files in the torrent are displayed in (bytes/KB/MB/GB/TB) in brackets next to the path of the file.

 ## Usage
 ### torrent_parser.py